-Back then, I’d heard Celeste’d gotten a job in the corporate world and left MNN.
+Back in my MNN days, I’d heard Celeste’d gotten a job in the corporate world and had left MNN.
 And I learned Celeste was helping to staff a breakfast at Windows on the World that morning.
 I thought of how she must’ve found it lovely to arrange a breakfast there and probably had looked forward to it.
-I always loved going to Windows on the World with friends or family especially when I was in college.
+I always loved going to Windows on the World with friends or family, especially when I was in college.

 All during college I worked as a front desk clerk the Vista Hotel in the World Trade Center.
 I walked through the concourse hundreds of times, ate my lunch in the windy, sunken courtyard between the buildings.

 It’s really too much.
 The commemorations are everywhere you turn this week.
 On every newspaper cover, on every TV channel, on every announcement in the my workplace elevator, there’s some kind of ten-year anniversary reminder, prayer service, discussion group.
 Christ!
 And then there are the images — ghost-like light beams of the twin towers at night.